Protecting Family Caregivers by Planning for Long-Term Care

 Mary Sizemore April 13, 2023

-With over 25 years of experience, Mary shares her industry knowledge by helping agents and their clients navigate various insurance products.
-She also stays up to date on current products and trends to support, mentor, and guide her teammates.
+With over 25 years of experience, Mary leverages her industry knowledge to help agents and their clients navigate various insurance products.
+She stays current on the latest products and trends and develops creative content for both agents and consumers.

-Disclaimer: With Medicaid, VA, and insurance regulations frequently changing, past blog posts may not be presently accurate or relevant.
-Please contact our office for information on current planning strategies, tips, and how-to's.
+Disclaimer: Since Medicaid rules and insurance regulations are updated regularly, past blog posts may not present the most accurate or relevant data.
+Please contact our office for up-to-date information, strategies, and guidance.

 Currently, family caregivers are the backbone of our long-term care system in the U.S. Many Americans rely on their spouses, children, and other loved ones to assist them as they grow older.
 Some are driven to do so because of limited financial resources, while others have loved ones who simply didn’t plan for a long-term care crisis.
 Unfortunately, these family caregivers face many challenges, including their own health and financial security.